22AmitDeo/arg-extract-ai/docs/contribution.md

-# 🧠 Contribution Guide

-Follow these steps to contribute to this project:
+# Follow these steps to contribute to the project:

----

 ## 1. Clone the repository